Nick-Adams-AU/5500SHAC-Cbus2MQTT/README.md

 ### Updates get published on these topics:

- - cbus/read/#1/#2/#3/state  -  ON/OFF gets published to these topics if the light is turned on/off
+ - cbus/read/#1/#2/#3/state  -  ON/OFF gets published to these topics if the group is turned ON/OFF.

- - cbus/read/#1/#2/#3/level  -  The level of the light gets published to these topics
+ - cbus/read/#1/#2/#3/level  -  The level of the group gets published to these topics.
+0-255

-### Publish to these topics to control the lights:
+### Publish to these topics to control a group address:

  - cbus/write/#1/#2/#3/switch  -  Publish ON/OFF to these topics to turn lights on/off

  - cbus/write/#1/#2/#3/ramp  -  Publish a % to ramp to that %.
 Optionally add a comma then a time (e.g. 50,4s or 100,2m).

  - cbus/write/#1/#2/#3/measurement - Publish a measurement value (i.e. temperature) to a Cbus measurement application.
-Values are divided by 10 so a MQTT value of 301 becomes 30.1.
+Values are divided by 10 so a MQTT value of 301 becomes 30.1 when published to Cbus.

-### This requests an update from all lights:
+### This requests an update from all addresses:

- - cbus/write/#1/#2//getall - current values get published on the cbus/read topics
+ - cbus/write/#1/#2//getall - Current values get published on the cbus/read topics.
+This is handy to periodically "re-sync" your MQTT subscribers on reboot or if they miss an update.